To learn more about each project click on the links below.

 Dedicated to serving our community, the Foundation for Frostburg must adhere to the strict rules and regulations of a 501C3 to ensure that your donations are accepted and applied according to your wishes, and remain tax-deductible.
 A volunteer Board of Directors is dedicated to following the established by-laws and operating procedures.
 An annual audit, Directors and Officers Insurance, and general operating expenses such as a post office box, postage, and website maintenance and hosting have become costly to the Foundation.
 A donation to the operations account helps to offset the basic costs to enable the Foundation for Frostburg.

-To promote our newly established Maryland Arts and Entertainment District, this fund, established in 2009, will accept donations in an effort to enhance our cultural events and activities, such as Arts Walks and performances.
+Established in 2009 to promote our State-designated Maryland Arts and Entertainment District, this fund promotes cultural events and activities, such as Arts Walks and musical performances.

 Established in 2003 as a $15,000.00 endowment by the family of J. Glenn Beall, Jr., this honors Mr. Beall’s mother, Mrs. Margaret Beall, and her dedication to the beautification of our small town.
 Interest earned from this fund has been given annually to assist the House and Garden Club of Frostburg and the Frostburg Lamppost Fund as they continue to innovate, improve, create and promote the beautification of Frostburg.

-Established in 1997 by Ralph and Martha Race to insure that the Foundation will remain available for worthwhile projects far into the future, the interest from this endowment is used to assist with the operational expenses of the Foundation.
-All funds are safely invested in FDIC-insured accounts.
+Established in 1997 by Ralph and Martha Race, interest from this endowment assists with the operational expenses of the Foundation.
+The principal must be invested locally using insurance-backed products.

 Through the efforts of the Frostburg Rotary Club, Pantry Partners was created to support the Frostburg Area Interfaith Food Pantry.
-Established in 1977, the pantry now serves as many as 60 families per month.
+Established in 1977, the Food Pantry serves as many as 60 families per month.
 In 2010, Pantry Partners coordinated the move to 44 West Main St., a larger and more accessible location.
-Pantry Partners pays the utility bills and supports an Americorps Member.
-They host food drives at local grocery stores, offer grant-writing skills, and “partner” with local organizations to provide food and clothing for those in need.
-Pantry Partners looks for innovative ways to eliminate hunger in our area.
-Projects such as “January Phone a Friend for Food Month” fills empty pantry shelves at a critical time after a busy holiday season.
-Volunteers call 10 friends, asking each to donate 12 of one needed item.
-Pantry Partners also supports the summer lunchbox program.
-Information about the food pantry is available by emailing the director at email@example.com.
+Pantry Partners hosts food drives, offers grant-writing skills, and partners with local organizations to provide food and clothing for those in need.
+Additional information about the Food Pantry is available by emailing the director at email@example.com.

 NHN is an ecumenical community-wide support network designed to assist individuals with limited resources and/or abilities.
 Neighbors are encouraged to take an active role in caring for each other, and are offered the ability to both give and receive assistance.
 Upon referral or request, a site visit discovers the need, which is then matched with an approved and qualified volunteer.
 NHN has installed hand railings, trimmed shrubs, cleaned gutters, raked leaves, shoveled snow, moved furniture, and transported residents to the market and doctor.
 In return, recipients have responded with small monetary donations or home-made cookies.
 Compassion, care, and common faith values strengthen these relationships that result in True Community.
+A new initiative, Critical Repairs and Services, was established in 2017.
+When all options have been exhausted for home maintenance that requires a professional skill set, limited financial assistance is available.
 To volunteer, refer, or gather additional information about NHN, call the director at 240-727-0332.

 The mission of Frostburg’s September 2012 Bicentennial Celebration was “to honor the spirit of Frostburg’s resourceful and caring community by accurately recalling our rich history, celebrating who we are today, and preserving our legacy for the future of our Mountain City.”
 In keeping with that mission, the mayor and council charged the Foundation with overseeing the remaining balance of the 2012 Fund.
 Now invested in a mutual fund, 1% of the balance will be withdrawn annually and placed into the operations account of the Foundation.
 One-half of the annual interest accrued will fund the “Spirit of Frostburg” Award, presented annually on Frostburg Day by the sitting mayor and council, honoring recipients who made a significant contribution or improvement to our community.
 The endowment will be released to the planners of the 2062 Frostburg Birthday Celebration.